OMAHA TRAIN STATION DRUG BUSTS

 Unlike airplane travel, those traveling on public roads, highways, and by train have a higher expectation of privacy in their luggage.
 They are not required to consent to search.

-Members of Berry Law Firm who served in the military remember times in Bosnia, Iraq, and Afghanistan where we set up checkpoints and searched people traveling by car and train for dangerous weapons and contraband.
+Members of Berry Law who served in the military remember times in Bosnia, Iraq, and Afghanistan where we set up checkpoints and searched people traveling by car and train for dangerous weapons and contraband.
 However, this does not occur in the United States because we have Constitutional rights.

 Imagine being stopped by police on the highway and being told you cannot go any further until your vehicle and all your belongings are searched.
 Our Fourth Amendment prevents these unreasonable searches and seizures from occurring.
 However, many Americans are unaware that they do not have to consent to these searches.
 They might never assert their right to be free from unreasonable searches and seizures.